Do you struggle to make time to read?

 Whether you're after an audiobook or the physical book, this is one of the best LGBTQ+ Fantasy audiobooks.

-Set in the Kingdom of Rabu, it and follows Ayla.
+Set in the Kingdom of Rabu, We follow Ayla.
 A War has ravaged the kingdom of Rabu.
 The Automae took over the estates of their owners and bent the human race to their will.

 Ayla is a human servant rising the ranks at the House of Soverign.